danmorper/tfg_data_extraction/readme.md

-Let's procede with the data extraction.
-We have the file `xml_departamento_id_fecha.json` which is a list of dictionaries with this structure:
+Let's proceed with the data extraction.
+We have the file `xml_departamento_id_fecha.json`, which is a list of dictionaries with the following structure:

 ```python
 {